 When will this happen?

 Major construction on the Parramatta Light Rail is underway.
-From 1 February 2020, Church Street between Macquarie to Market Streets (including the ‘Eat Street’ dining strip) closed to general traffic for utility relocation works, with major construction along this strip to begin in June 2020.
+From 1 February 2020, Church Street between Macquarie to Market Streets (including the ‘Eat Street’ dining strip) closed to general traffic and major construction is underway, marking the first step in the revitalisation of this important precinct.
 For more, visit Construction on 'Eat Street' in 2020.

 What can I expect during construction?